Key Takeaways

 ⚡ Quick Safety Tips

-- At Kurhaus Casino (€5 entry, dress code: jacket + collared shirt men, elegant women; passport ID), NEVER buy 'roulette systems' or 'inside information' — set budget BEFORE entering; German gambling-addiction hotline 0800-1372700 (free/anonymous)
+- At Kurhaus Casino (€5 entry, dress code: jacket + collared shirt men, elegant women; passport ID), Don't buy 'roulette systems' or 'inside information' — set budget BEFORE entering; German gambling-addiction hotline 0800-1372700 (free/anonymous).

-- For 2+ weeks regional Germany travel, Deutschland-Ticket (€49/month) covers ALL regional transit per r/germany 'Is it possible to travel with the Deutschland Ticket from' (2025) — tourists unaware pay 5–10x
+- For 2+ weeks regional Germany travel, Deutschland-Ticket (€49/month) covers ALL regional transit per traveler reports (2025) — tourists unaware pay 5–10x.

 Jump to a Scam